mcgibbon/sympl/docs/computation.rst

 Component Types
 ===============

-In Sympl, computation is mainly performed using :py:class:`~sympl.PrognosticComponent`, :py:class:`~sympl.DiagnosticComponent`, and :py:class:`~sympl.Stepper` objects.
+In Sympl, computation is mainly performed using :py:class:`~sympl.TendencyComponent`, :py:class:`~sympl.DiagnosticComponent`, and :py:class:`~sympl.Stepper` objects.
 Each of these types, once initialized, can be passed in a current model state.
-:py:class:`~sympl.PrognosticComponent` objects use the state to return tendencies and diagnostics at the current time. :py:class:`~sympl.DiagnosticComponent` objects return only diagnostics from the current time. :py:class:`~sympl.Stepper` objects will take in a timestep along with the state, and then return the next state as well as modifying the current state to include more diagnostics (it is similar to a :py:class:`~sympl.PrognosticStepper` in how it is called).
+:py:class:`~sympl.TendencyComponent` objects use the state to return tendencies and diagnostics at the current time. :py:class:`~sympl.DiagnosticComponent` objects return only diagnostics from the current time. :py:class:`~sympl.Stepper` objects will take in a timestep along with the state, and then return the next state as well as modifying the current state to include more diagnostics (it is similar to a :py:class:`~sympl.PrognosticStepper` in how it is called).

-In specific cases, it may be necessary to use a :py:class:`~sympl.ImplicitPrognosticComponent` object, which is discussed at the end of this section.
+In specific cases, it may be necessary to use a :py:class:`~sympl.ImplicitTendencyComponent` object, which is discussed at the end of this section.

 These classes themselves (listed in the previous paragraph) are not ones you